ekarfan/reactnd-project-readable/README.md

 ## API

 This applications consumes data from an API designed by Udacity specifically for the assignment, which can be found on [Udacity's GitHub](https://github.com/udacity/reactnd-project-readable-starter).
-A copy of their repository is present here (on `server/` folder) so both could be deployed together.

----

 ## Installation

-Install all the modules to run the current project.
+Install all the reqired modules to run the current project.

 ```
 $ git clone https://github.com/ekarfan/reactnd-project-readable